Best Baits For Trout: A Top Guide Rates All Baits

 - Rebel Wee-Crawfish: Not a bait, it’s a lure!

-Most of the baits being recommended on that list are low-percentage baits, and even with my extensive knowledge of how to catch trout, if I were to start using most of those baits, even I would catch less trout!
+Most of the baits being recommended on that list are low-percentage baits, and even with my extensive knowledge of how to catch trout, if I were to start using most of those baits, even I would catch FEWER trout!
+That’s right, most of the baits average anglers use and recommend are crap!
 So, imagine what happens when less experienced anglers use them.

-If you ask experienced trout guides what their most effective baits are, you will get a list of baits that looks more like this.
+If you ask experienced trout guides what their most effective baits are, you will get a list of baits that looks more like the ones below.

 1. Garden Worms